elasticio/api-docs/source/includes/_users.md

 ### Authorization

-This request is authorized for a user with ``TenantAdmin`` role only.
-Contact support team to get this role.
+This request is authorized for the users with the `tenants.user.list_all` permission.

 #### Returns